 To our valued patients and families regarding Coronavirus,

-In light of recent developments with COVID-19, we want to take this opportunity to share what Collins Children’s Dentistry is doing to protect the health of you, our patients, our dental team, and our community.
+We want to take this opportunity to share what Collins Children’s Dentistry is doing to protect the health of you, our patients, our dental team, and our community.
 Please know that the health and safety of our patients and our team is of utmost importance, and that currently, we will remain open during regular business hours.

 The great news is that our dental office is already one of the cleanest, safest places you can be due to our daily practice of rigorous infection control protocols that we strictly adhere to before and after each and every patient.
 In addition to our standard OSHA (Occupational Health and Safety) guidelines and ‘Universal Precautions,’ our office has also implemented a plan of action that is aimed directly at both prevention and control of disease.